BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * Modify the download scripts, to use ENA instead of SRA when possible: FASTQ files are available directly there, so this would save us a lot of time!
   * Add `check_pipeline` to Makefile to be sure to check many potential problems automatically
   * Kallisto doesn't care about strandness, so we are not retrieving this info from SRA: will we miss this info one day?
 Check developments on this
   * Fragment length (/!\ not read length) is needed for kallisto for single-end libraries but we do not have this info usually (it is usually given by a Bioanalyzer/Fragment analyzer run on the final library before sequencing).
 So we put an arbitrary, plausible value of 180bp, and 30bp for sd.
 It seems that this has not big influence on the results, but it's better to be aware of this limitation.
-For paired-end libraries, Kallisto can estimate the fragment length and sd, no need to provide it.
+For paired-end libraries, Kallisto can estimate the fragment length and sd, no need to provide them.

 ## Presence/absence calls
   * Launch `make sum_by_species`.
 This steps launches the [1Run/rna_seq_sum_by_species.R](1Run/rna_seq_sum_by_species.R) script to sum TPMs from all samples of each species to deconvolute automatically the coding genes and intergenic regions distributions